Ethan Stiefel: Dancing

 He started his dancing career in 1989, when he joined the corps de ballet of New York City Ballet at age 16.
 In 1992, he took a leave of absence to perform with the Zürich Ballet, under directorship of Bernd R. Bienert, but returned to NYCB a year later as a soloist.
 By 1995, he was a principal dancer with the company.
 He ended his tenure with NYCB in April 1997 when he joined ABT as a principal dancer, from which he retired in 2012.
 He danced with the short-lived Mikhail Baryshnikov School of Classical Ballet at ABT.
 His dance repertoire includes many key romantic roles in both classical and contemporary ballet.

 He won a silver medal at the Prix de Lausanne in 1989 and also received a Princess Grace Foundation-USA grant in 1991.
 In 1998, Stiefel was nominated for the Benois de la Danse award as one of the rising stars in ballet.
 In 2007, Stiefel made his debut with the Australian Ballet in Nureyev's staging of Don Quixote, for its Melbourne and Sydney seasons, in the role of Basilio.
 In 2008, Stiefel was a recipient of the Dance Magazine Award along with Pina Bausch, Sylvia Walters, and Lawrence Rhodes for his role as a leader in the dance field.

 Stiefel has appeared as a guest artist with many companies throughout his career including the Mariinsky Ballet, the Royal Ballet, the Australian Ballet, Zurich Ballet, Munich Ballet, Hamburg Ballet, National Ballet of Canada, New National Ballet in Tokyo, and Teatro Colón Ballet in Buenos Aires.
 He gave his final performance as an ABT principal dancer on July 7, 2012, at the Metropolitan Opera House, as Ali the slave in Le Corsaire.
-He is widely considered right now to be currently "the greatest male ballet dancer in the world or "the most advanced male ballet dancer in the world".
+He was widely considered to be "the greatest male ballet dancer in the world or "the most advanced male ballet dancer in the world".